Streamlabs vs. StreamElements: Which Streaming App Should You Choose?

 The Similarities Between Streamlabs and StreamElements

 There are several similarities between Streamlabs and StreamElements.
-Both of the platforms provide you with pre-made templates that you can use to modify your stream, including unique animated templates as well.
+Both of the platforms provide you with pre-made templates that you can use to modify your stream, including unique animated templates, and GIFs for your alerts as well.

 They both have a library of alert sounds for your stream when someone subscribes, followers, donates, etc.

 Streamlabs and StreamElements also both provide you with a media share feature, where you can setup a URL request for your chat so your viewers can play music through your stream.
 The services also compare similarly when it comes to donations as they both provide you with donation links for your channel so that your viewers can donate money to you.
 Additionally, neither of the services take a cut from your donations.

 Both streaming services also provide you with the option to give your viewers custom images and sound effects to choose from for their donation.
 They also both allow your viewers to send custom messages along with their donations, all under your set terms of course.
 Streamlabs gives you the availability to receive your donations through PayPal, credit card, Skrill, Coinbase or UnitPay: Many choices for all of your donation needs.
 Where as StreamElements provides you with Paypal or credit cards only.
 Though there are slightly less options, they are still quite similar in the way you receive your money.

 The Statistics of Streamlabs and StreamElements